xMiroshu/Game_RPG/README.md

 **Getting Started**

+    It is IMPORTANT to run Visual Studio as an administrator because the SAVE file will be saved in the location  C:\
     1. Clone the repository to your local machine.
     2. Cd into the application directory where the AppName.sln exist.
     3. Open the application using Open/Start AppName.sln.